 What Are The Different Types Of Web Hosting?

-The below list shows the different types of web hosting that most web host offers.
+The below list shows the different types of web hosting that most web hosts offer.

 Shared Hosting